I’ve written about purpose dozens of times. . .but I feel impressed to discuss it again. . .from a little different perspective.

 “to behave in an unassuming manner, devoid of haughtiness and to bring down one’s pride.”

-As I was finishing my study of James 4:10, I decided to read it in the King James Version:
+As we were finishing the study of James 4:10, we read it in the King James Version:

 “Humble yourselves in the sight of the Lord, and he shall lift you up.”